REFLEXES IN THE FROG

 Mechanical # 2: lightly pinch the skin of the back foot with a pair

 Chemical # 1-3: Apply a pledget soaked in a weak acid (10% Acetic

 the skin near the midline on the dorsal surface (rinse with

 to the dorsal surface of the thigh (rinse with water afterwards)

-apply a brief electrical shock to the foot using a hospital-grade
+Electrical: Apply a brief electrical shock to the foot using a hospital-grade

 Stimulus parameters are: 0.1 ms duration, 30 pps, 10-30 Volts.

-surface and then near the anus
+on the dorsal surface and then near the anus

 Swimming patterns in a tank of water :